What are the three DWI Detection Phases?

 Stated another way, we need to understand the steps police take to arrest a suspected drunk driver.
 We can then use these steps to build a DUI defense that is unique to each case.
 And this approach increases the chances a defendant will get a favorable outcome in his or her case.

-To this end, police divide the DUI-arrest process into three phases:
+To this end, police divide the DUI or DWI-arrest process into three phases:

 Above all, police gather proof the driver is DUI in each phase.
 This includes recording these events with body and dash cameras.
 Prosecutors then use this evidence to convict motorists of DUI.

-However, a close look at each step uncovers the outline for a strong DUI defense.
+However, a close look at each phase will show us how to build a DUI defense.
 And the first question a driver should always ask is: “Why did the cop pull me over?”
-The answer lies in phase one of this process.
+So let’s look at phase one.

 In phase one, police do two things.
 First, they watch how the driver operates the car.
 Second, they watch how the driver stops the car.
 During each step, police look for evidence of DUI.
 But at the same time, the traffic stop is not always connected to a DUI violation.